mohamedhany01/gsoc25-chromium-temp/README.md

 <br><br>
 <!-- markdownlint-enable MD033 -->

-Chromium, as an open-source browser that powers major browsers like Google Chrome, Microsoft Edge, and others, plays a critical role in shaping web standards and ensuring performance metrics are consistent across the web. **By advancing INP observability in Chromium, this project strengthens the ecosystem of performance tooling, directly impacting how developers optimize responsiveness and ultimately improving user experiences across billions of devices worldwide.**
+Chromium, as an open-source browser that powers major browsers like Google Chrome, Microsoft Edge, and others, plays a critical role in shaping web standards and ensuring performance metrics are consistent across the web.
+By advancing INP observability in Chromium, this project strengthens the ecosystem of performance tooling, directly impacting how developers optimize responsiveness and ultimately improving user experiences across billions of devices worldwide.

-The goal was to **report INP subparts: input delay, event processing time, and rendering delay, from the rendering side to the browser side via the Chrome User Experience Report (CrUX).** These insights are now available in tools like **DevTools, Lighthouse, and PageSpeed Insights**, helping developers analyze and improve responsiveness.
+The goal was to report INP subparts: input delay, event processing time, and rendering delay, from the rendering side to the browser side via the Chrome User Experience Report (CrUX).
+These insights are now available in tools like DevTools, Lighthouse, and PageSpeed Insights, helping developers analyze and improve responsiveness.

-**For everyday users, this means smoother, faster interactions pages respond quickly to clicks, taps, and typing, leading to frustration-free browsing.**
+For everyday users, this means smoother, faster interactions pages respond quickly to clicks, taps, and typing, leading to frustration-free browsing.

 ---